grantcurell/projects/Automating OME Hardware Reports/README.md

   - [ ] (Optional) Add text boxes for addition of additional columns/information
   - [ ] (Optional) Add a button for rechecking hardware health.
 Might be convienient?
 - [ ] (Optional) Go back and fix exception handling for [Dell code](https://github.com/dell/OpenManage-Enterprise/tree/master/Core/Python)
+- [ ] (Optional) Go back and fix the defaults for the Dell Code on username.
+It shouldn't be required.
 - [ ] Set up a DHCP server
 - [ ] Figure out how to retrieve the service tag
 - [ ] Update readme with actual instructions